 Robinson also explained why each store has its own marketing director, and how each store is empowered to make its own marketing decisions and connect with the community.
 Corporate marketing supports national objectives, but stores connect to their own communities through marketing objectives led by one individual (or more) in each store.

 The Eat Mor Chikin Cow Campaign

 I asked Robinson about their unique “Eat Mor Chikin” cow campaign and how the idea came to be.
 Plus, he explained why they didn’t follow the traditional RFP process to find a great partner agency.
 Instead, they did their own research on who would fit best, and approached only three agencies, paying them for their pitch work.
 For those in the marketing space, this is unusual but certainly refreshing.

 I also asked Robinson about a major mistake that cost the company $2 million dollars, and how that one mistake may very well be partly responsible for their success today.

-Covert Cows and Chick-fil-A: How Faith, Cows, and Chicken Built an Iconic Brand by Steve Robinson is available for purchase here.
+Buy Covert Cows and Chick-fil-A: How Faith, Cows, and Chicken Built an Iconic Brand by Steve Robinson.

 If you enjoyed this podcast with Steve Robinson, you’d also enjoy my interview with Howard Schultz, CEO of Starbucks, or Blake Irving CEO of GoDaddy.